abriotto/concept_context_game/README.md

 If you would like to save the results (interaction file, agent checkpoints, a file storing all hyperparameter values, training and validation accuracies over time, plus test accuracy for generalization to novel objects) you can add the flag

 `--save True`

+the granularity of the context can be maniplauted

 ## Evaluation